 All entering freshmen music majors must take the Music Theory Placement Exam.
 Students who receive a satisfactory score on the exam will be placed in MUS 1001 Music Theory I and MUS 1007 Aural Skills I or MUS 1003 Contemporary Musicianship (depending on degree program requirements).
 Music students who do not take the exam or receive an unsatisfactory score will be placed in MUS 0900 Elements of Music Theory, a remedial course that offers students the opportunity to attain the skills required to be successful in the music theory program.

 If you have little or no music theory background, we recommend that you consult an introductory music text before taking the test.
-ASU currently uses Kostka and Payne's Tonal Harmony textbook.
-The following websites may be useful for reviewing theory fundamentals and practicing aural skills:
+Appalachian currently uses the following textbooks:

 Students who have received a score of 4 or higher on the Music Theory Advanced Placement Test are not required to take the theory placement test.
 See ASU Admissions for details regarding acceptance of AP credit.
 Transfer students are placed on an individual basis, according to proficiency with music theory and aural skills.